 - cells in your bone marrow that help form blood

-Some chemotherapy drugs can damage your nervous system, bladder, kidneys, lungs, or heart.
+Some chemotherapy drugs can damage your bladder, kidneys, lungs, or heart.

 Chemotherapy has many potential side effects.
 Some people only experience a few, while others go through more.
 Symptoms range from mild to severe and can include:

 - hair loss

 - diarrhea or constipation

 - changes to fingernails and toenails

 Some side effects can be minimized with other medications.